-Anti-Harassment Measures
+Anti-harassment Measures

-We are engaged in a variety of activities to prevent harassment at the workplace, including sexual harassment, power harassment, and harassment on the basis of pregnancy, childbirth, and childcare and nursing care leave.
-These activities include providing e-learning and position-by-position education, guidance and consultation by managers and staff charged with human rights responsibilities at each branch, and external contacts for consultation.
+To prevent sexual or power harassment as well as harassment on the basis of pregnancy, childbirth, and child- or nursing-care leaves, we engage in a wide range of activities such as providing e-Learning and position-by-position education, guidance and consultation by the persons in charge of human rights issues throughout the organization, and external contacts for consultation.

-We have established and operate a harassment hotline that offers private consultations with employees.
-We are working to ensure broad awareness that employees can quickly access the harassment hotline whenever they need to.
+We have established and are operating a harassment hotline with which employees can conduct individual consultations, and are seeking to ensure a broad awareness that employees can quickly access the harassment hotline whenever they need to.
 Further, we strive to protect the privacy of the persons concerned and to take prompt action.